nih-cfde/use-case-library-build/library/USERSTORY-47.md

 ---
-input: Statistical expertise and single dataset with species, sex, expression and phenotype data
+input: statistical expertise and a single dataset with species, sex, expression and phenotype data
-output: Table of results for each ontology term with chi-square statistic, p-value, corrected p-value
+output:  a table of results for each ontology term with chi-square statistics, p-values and corrected p-values
-task: Perform a chi-squared test for each ontology term
+task:  perform a chi-squared test for each ontology term
 tags:
 - chi-square statistic
 - ontology term